This course requires 2 options.

 A device with a high processing capability.

-Muse Score 4 and Ableton Live installed on your device.
+Muse Score and Ableton Live installed on your device.

 Pathway

 Music is a fundamental form of personal and cultural expression.
-By making, sharing and responding to music, you have the opportunity to develop your creative potential and extend your performance skills, as well as laying a foundation for lifelong enjoyment of and participation in music.
+By making, sharing and responding to music, you have the opportunity to explore your creative potential and extend your performance skills, as well as laying a foundation for lifelong enjoyment of and participation in music.

 Any employer would be impressed to learn you have musical ability.
 Being a musician requires years of dedication to learning an instrument.
 This shows you have what it takes to be motivated, shows discipline, the ability to overcome obstacles and become confident when performing in front of others.
+You will also learn to collaborate with others in a group performance setting.
+Another vital skill employers are looking for.
+Music also helps build confidence and strong relationships with others across year groups (whānaungatanga).

 Assessment Information